 You should go to TeamLab Planets.

-TeamLab Planets is the only one that has rooms with water where you can walk into.
+TeamLab Planets is the only one that has rooms with water that you can walk into.
 In TeamLab Borderless you have beautiful things to see and do, but nothing that actually includes getting in the water.

 The water level in TeamLab Planets can reach knee height for adults which is pretty awesome, but plan accordingly in terms of clothing and shoes.
-You should bring comfortable shoes that you can easily take off and shorts, if you can.
+You should bring comfortable shoes that you can easily take off, and shorts if you can.

-I hope that these tips and information were useful to you, and that you have a better idea of what you should do.
+I hope that these tips and information were useful to you and that you have a better idea of what you should do.
 For me, TeamLab Borderless is simply unmissable, but I definitely want to see both TeamLab Borderless and TeamLab Planets on my next visit.

 The only thing that could probably stop me from doing both is time.
-If I don’t manage to get both museums in my itinerary, I will go with Borderless for sure because I’m so excited to show it to my 4-year-old boy.
+If I don’t manage to get both museums on my itinerary, I will go with Borderless for sure because I’m so excited to show it to my 4-year-old boy.